ctf-gemastik/penyisihan-2024/crypto/broken-chall/README.md

 ```

 ## Description
-I recently learned about RSA scheme, and now I'm offering an RSA decryption service to anyone.
-Please provide a message that you would like to decrypt.
+I recently learned about the RSA scheme, and now I'm offering an RSA decryption service to anyone.
+I asked my friends to test it, and they said it is broken because they always receive the same output.
+Can you help me test it?

 ## Difficulty
 medium